TheApplePieGod/Diamond/README.md

 - [stb_image](https://github.com/nothings/stb) (headers only)

 ## Building
-Install CMake

-Clone the repo
+1. Clone the repo
 ```
 $ git clone https://github.com/TheApplePieGod/Diamond
 ```

-Open the root directory CMakeLists.txt and follow the instructions provided in the file
+2. Open the root directory CMakeLists.txt and follow the instructions provided in the file

-Run the following commands in the root directory of the repo
+3. Run the following commands in the root directory of the repo

 ```
 $ mkdir build
 $ cd build
 ```

-Now run these commands in either 'Debug' or 'Release' depending on your use case
+4. Now run these commands in either 'Debug' or 'Release' depending on your use case

 ```
 $ cmake .. -DCMAKE_BUILD_TYPE=Release